-Lubricate the seal plate O-ring (21) with a very small amount of oil and install it on the seal plate.
-Secure the pump casing to the pedestal assembly with the hardware (54 and 55).
+Ensure that the seal plate O-ring (22) is installed and lubricated with light grease or a very small amount of oil.
+Secure the pump casing and bottle oiler bracket (39) to the pedestal assembly with the hardware (38, 54 and 55).